Ecological Legacies of Pre-Columbian Settlements Evident in Palm Clusters of Neotropical Mountain Forests: Discussion

-\subsection{Potential applications, limitations, and future work directions}
+\subsection{Potential Applications, Limitations, and Future Work Directions}

-Our approach could be extended to analyze other Neotropical forests, such as the Amazon, as well as more arid landscapes with sparse vegetation---where plant species may serve as especially clear ecological markers of past human activity.
+Our approach could be extended to analyse other neotropical forests, such as the Chocó–Darién moist forests, the Pacific Equatorial Forest, the Amazon, and the Eastern flank of the Andes, as well as more arid landscapes with sparse vegetation---where plant species may serve as especially clear ecological markers of past human activity.
 These markers may reflect lasting ecological legacy of indigenous land use \cite{pavlik2021} or post-abandonment conditions shaped by earlier human presence \cite{Sapircontevegetarchsites2019}.
-Combining automatic species detection and botanical field surveys with archaeological and paleoenvironmental data can enhance our understanding of pre-Columbian indigenous settlements in the Neotropics, and contextualize them within interconnected local and global dynamics of past human–environment relationships \cite{hambrecht2021}.
-Beyond archaeological applications, the model have potentials for efficient palm tree distribution mapping \cite{FERREIRA2020} for bio-economic development, land-use planning, and ecological monitoring.
+Combining automatic species detection and botanical field surveys with archaeological and paleoenvironmental data can enhance our understanding of pre-Columbian indigenous settlements in the neotropics, and contextualize them within interconnected local and global dynamics of past human–environment relationships \cite{hambrecht2021}.
+Beyond archaeological applications, the model has potentials for efficient palm tree distribution mapping \cite{FERREIRA2020} for bio-economic development, land-use planning, and ecological monitoring.
 Our method, using satellite imagery and deep learning, provides a scalable approach to detect such patterns on wider surfaces and more remote regions.
-By automatically mapping the distribution and dominance of specific plant species---particularly those with cultural or ecological ties to past human groups---this approach can aid in identifying affiliation of current indigenous groups to land, complementing traditional field-based evidences.
+By automatically mapping the distribution and dominance of specific plant species---particularly those with cultural or ecological ties to past human groups---this approach can aid in identifying affiliation of current indigenous groups to land, complementing traditional field-based evidence.